 Overview of Maine Taxes

 Property tax rates in Maine are slightly higher than the U.S. average.
-The state’s average effective property tax rate is 1.23%, less than a tenth of a percent above the national average.
+The state’s average effective property tax rate is 1.32%, about 10% higher than the national average.

 Enter Your Location

 of Assessed Home Value

 To calculate the exact amount of property tax you will owe requires your property's assessed value and the property tax rates based on your property's address.
 Please note that we can only estimate your property tax based on median property taxes in your area.
 There are typically multiple rates in a given area, because your state, county, local schools and emergency responders each receive funding partly through these taxes.
 In our calculator, we take your home value and multiply that by your county's effective property tax rate.
 This is equal to the median property tax paid as a percentage of the median home value in your county.

 Jennifer Mansfield Tax